If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 |Bundesland: Niederösterreich||Lower Austria|

-The municipality of Semmering is situated at an altitude of 950 m just below the Semmering pass (984 m).
+The municipality of Semmering is situated at an elevation of 950 m just below the Semmering pass (984 m).
 The first path across the Semmering connecting Lower Austria and Styria was laid out in the 12th century under Margrave Otakar III of Styria.
 At that time, the Pitten county had just become part of Styria in 1158 (today it is part of Lower Austria).
 The first road across the Semmering was built under Emperor Karl VI in 1728 and was extended and improved under Emperor Ferdinand I of Austria.
 Since 1956/58, a new route was built.

 The parish church Heilige Familie (Holy Family) [left]